Easy Olive Dip with Almonds

 - 1 tablespoon olive brine from the jar

-- 1 cup green pimiento olives 5 ounce jar, diced (Note 3)
+- 1 cup green pimiento olives chopped (Note 3)

 Instructions

 - In a small saucepan placed over medium-low to medium heat, toast the almonds for at least 5 minutes until golden.
-Remove the pan from the heat.¼ cup blanched slivered or sliced almonds
+Remove the pan from the heat.

-- In a small bowl, mix together the cream cheese and mayonnaise until well blended.1 8-ounce softened cream cheese½ cup mayonnaise
+- In a small bowl, mix together the cream cheese and mayonnaise until well blended.

 - Cover the bowl and chill in the refrigerator for at least 2 hours.
 Serve with crackers, chips, or anything you like.
 Enjoy!